jakoch/awesome-composer/README.md

 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
 - [Graph-Composer](https://github.com/clue/graph-composer) - Provides a graph visualization for your project's `composer.json` and its dependencies.
 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
+- [PackageVersions Deprecated](https://github.com/composer/package-versions-deprecated) - Is a fork of Ocramius/PackageVersions providing compatibility with Composer 1 and 2 on PHP 7+.
 - [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
 - [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Enables you to retrieve all package informations (like version, tag, release date, description).
 - [Composer-Git-Hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.